caroline568/kavaro-agency-website/README.md

 # 🌟 About Kavaro

-Kavaro Agency exists to help businesses build meaningful digital experiences through thoughtful design, modern web development, AI-powered solutions, and strong visual branding.
+Kavaro Agency- help businesses transform ideas into modern digital products—from websites and booking systems to AI-powered solutions, intuitive user experiences, compelling visual identities, and strategic brand foundations.

 We believe great digital products are not just beautiful—they should solve real problems, create value, and make life easier for the people using them.